Design for reliability

-- Reduced amount of paperwork that you need to collate and submit to Network Rail for each product acceptance application.
+- Less paperwork to collate and submit to Network Rail for each product acceptance application.

-- Reduced risk of your applications being delayed or rejected, by scrutinising your design processes upfront instead of at the point of applying for product acceptance.
+- Reduced risk of delay or rejection, by scrutinising your design processes before applying for product acceptance.

-- Completion of the product acceptance process faster by having the design for reliability requirements assessed in advance.
+- Faster acceptance process, by having the design for reliability requirements assessed in advance.

 - Ability to set the scope of the certificate to cover your full range of products and use it for an unlimited number of applications, within the duration of its validity.